Geosynchronous/P8-Feed-Reader-Testing/README.md

 ## Where to find the project files
 - The Udacity FEND Course and project files were downloaded from: https://github.com/udacity/frontend-nanodegree-feedreader
-- My edited versions showing my work, reside in this repository in this folder: ..//frontend-nanodegree-feedreader-master
+- My edited versions showing my work, reside in this repository in this folder: `frontend-nanodegree-feedreader-master`
 - The README.md in the above folder basically details how this project is to be completed

 ## How to Run the Completed Project
 - Download or clone https://github.com/Geosynchronous/P8-Feed-Reader-Testing.git to your local disk
-- Then Navigate to this folder ../frontend-nanodegree-feedreader-master
+- Then Navigate to this folder `frontend-nanodegree-feedreader-master`
 - Then in the open folder click on index.html to invoke the code in your browser

 ## What you will see